Application

 English OFA

-To be able to sit the exams included in the degree programme, students must be proficient in English at a B2 level under the Common European Framework of Reference for Languages (CEFR).
-This proficiency level may be certified as follows:
+To be able to sit the exams included in the degree programme, students are required to have a B2 level of proficiency according to the Common European Framework of Reference for Languages (CEFR).

-- By taking a placement test offered by the University Language Centre (SLAM) during year I only, in October.
-Students who fail the test will be required to take a SLAM course.
-The Placement Test is mandatory for all students who do not hold a valid certificate, or a secondary school diploma with English as teaching language.
-Students who do not sit the Placement Test by October or who fail to pass the SLAM end-of-course test within six attempts, must obtain a paid certificate to be able to register for and sit any exam included in the degree programme.
+The Placement Test is compulsory for all students who do not already hold a valid certificate, or a secondary school diploma with English as teaching language.
+Students who do not take the Placement Test by October or who fail the SLAM end-of-course test after six attempts, must obtain a language certificate privately to be able to register for and sit any exam included in the degree programme.

 Further information